 You decide to adjust the Tax identification number DLP policy to exclude instances where it matches your custom sensitive information type for Product Number.
 To do this, follow these steps:

-In the M365 compliance center, on the Policies page, expand Data and select Data loss prevention.
+In the Microsoft 365 compliance center, on the Policies page, expand Data and select Data loss prevention.